Asim Saleem Bajwa: Military career

 He is the recipient of Hilal-i-Imtiaz (military) and Tamgha-e-Basalat.

 Post-retirement career

 In November 2019, after his retirement from the army, Bajwa was appointed as the chairman of the newly created CPEC Authority.
 Establishment Division notified Bajwa as chairman of the China-Pakistan Economic Corridor Authority for a tenure of four years.
-His duties in CPEC project especially his role to focus on development of Balochistan province is visible as Gwadar is emerging as an important regional trade hub.

 In April 2020, Bajwa was appointed as Special Advisor to the Prime Minister (SAPM) on Information and Broadcasting.
 Later in an interview on 3 September 2020, Bajwa announced his resignation from his post as Special Advisor to the PM for Information and Broadcasting.
 However, prime minister Imran Khan refused to accept his resignation.
 On 12 October 2020, his resignation as SAPM was finally accepted by the Prime Minister.